Understanding Self-Supervised Learning via Gaussian Mixture Models: Introduction

-\paragraph{Contrastive Learning and InfoNCE. } Contrastive learning is widely used in current state-of-the-art representation learning methods like SimCLR~\cite{pmlr-v119-chen20j}, MoCo~\cite{chen2020improved} etc. Prior theoretical work analysing contrastive learning argue that the contrastive objective leads to learning of good "general purpose" representations that can be used for better downstream performance and sample complexity. \cite{arora2019theoretical} gives the first theoretical analyses of the contrastive loss, showing provable guarantees on downstream task with reduced sample complexity. \cite{haochen2021provable} relaxes the augmentation assumptions made in \cite{arora2019theoretical} by showing that contrastive learning is equivalent to spectral clustering on some appropriately defined data graph. \cite{saunshi2022understanding,haochen2022theoretical} extend this line of work by arguing for the inclusion of the inductive biases of the neural network architecture into the theoretical analyses.
+\textbf{Contrastive learning and InfoNCE.} Contrastive learning is at the heart of state-of-the-art representation learning methods like SimCLR~\cite{pmlr-v119-chen20j}, MoCo~\cite{chen2020improved} etc. Prior theoretical work on contrastive learning argue that the contrastive objective leads to learning of "general purpose" representations that facilitates better downstream performance and sample complexity. \cite{arora2019theoretical} gives the first theoretical analyses of the contrastive loss, showing provable guarantees on downstream task with reduced sample complexity. \cite{haochen2021provable} relaxes the augmentation assumptions made in \cite{arora2019theoretical} by showing that contrastive learning is equivalent to spectral clustering on some appropriately defined data graph. \cite{saunshi2022understanding,haochen2022theoretical} extend this line of work by arguing for the inclusion of the inductive biases of the neural network architecture into the theoretical analyses. \cite{johnson2022contrastive,zhai2023understanding} extend the setup of \cite{haochen2021provable} to show that the eigenfunctions of the positive pair graph (as defined in \cite{haochen2021provable}) are the basis of the set of view-invariant functions.
+They further show that these representations are equivalent to Kernel PCA with “positive-pair kernel”. \cite{parulekar2023infonce} show that under the condition that the augmentation sets within clusters are close and intertwined (relative to the complexity of the learning function class), the InfoNCE loss is able to learn consistent representations.